BELLoney/Outlier-detection/Readme.md

 **The last column of the data matrix is the true label, where 1 denotes outliers and 0 denotes inliers.**

-The details of data preprocessing and description are shown as Tables 1-3.
+The details of data preprocessing and description are shown as Tables 1-3. $\delta$

                                                    Table 1 Some nominal datasets
 | No |  Raw Datasets |New Datasets | Preprocessing | Numerical | Categorical | Objects | Outliers |